ultralytics/ultralytics/docs/en/hub/quickstart.md

 ## Training the Model on Google Colab

-Training the model on Google colab has the following steps, **Execute the pre-requisites script** - Run the already mention scripts to prepare the virtual Environment.
+Training the model on Google colab has the following steps,<br />
+**Execute the pre-requisites script** - Run the already mention scripts to prepare the virtual Environment.<br />
-**Provide the API and start Training** - Once the model has been prepared, we can provide the API key as provided in the previous model (by simple copying and pasting the code block) and executing it.
+**Provide the API and start Training** - Once the model has been prepared, we can provide the API key as provided in the previous model (by simple copying and pasting the code block) and executing it.<br />
 **Check the results and Metrics** - Upon successful code execution, a link is presented that directs the user to the Metrics Page.
 This page provides comprehensive details regarding the trained model, including model specifications, box loss, class loss, object loss, dataset information, and image distributions.
-Additionally, the deploy tab offers access to the trained model's documentation and license details.
+Additionally, the deploy tab offers access to the trained model's documentation and license details.<br />
-**Test your model** - Ultralytics HUB offers testing the model using custom Image, device camera or even links to test it using your `iPhone` or `Android` device.
+**Test your model** - Ultralytics HUB offers testing the model using custom Image, device camera or even links to test it using your `iPhone` or `Android` device.<br />

 ![alt text](/docs/en/hub/screenshots/Google_Colab.png)